Panasonic LF1 vs LX7

 - More heavily discounted: Has been on the market for longer (launched in July 2012).

-If the number of relative strengths (bullet points above) is taken as a guide, the LF1 comes out slightly ahead of the LX7 (9 : 8 points).
+If the number of relative strengths (bullet points above) is taken as a guide, the LF1 emerges as the winner of the contest (10 : 8 points).
 However, the relative importance of the various individual camera aspects will vary according to personal preferences and needs, so that you might like to apply corresponding weights to the particular features before making a decision on a new camera.
 A professional sports photographer will view the differences between cameras in a way that diverges from the perspective of a street photog, and a person interested in family portraits has distinct needs from a landscape shooter.
 Hence, the decision which camera is best and worth buying is often a very personal one.